-3.9.8 NUOPC_GetAttribute - Get the typekind of a NUOPC Field Attribute
+3.9.8 NUOPC\GetAttribute - Get the typekind of a NUOPC Field Attribute

+'''

-! call using generic interface: NUOPC_GetAttribute subroutine NUOPC_GetAttributeFieldTK(field, name, typekind, rc)
+!
+Private name; call using NUOPC_GetAttribute()

+subroutine NUOPC_GetAttributeFieldTK(field, name, isPresent, isSet, &

+itemCount, typekind, rc)

+'''

 type(ESMF_Field), intent(in) :: field

 character(), intent(in) :: name

+logical, intent(out), optional :: isPresent

+logical, intent(out), optional :: isSet

+integer, intent(out), optional :: itemCount

-type(ESMF_TypeKind_Flag), intent(out) :: typekind
+type(ESMF_TypeKind_Flag), intent(out), optional :: typekind

 integer, intent(out), optional :: rc

 Query the typekind of the attribute name inside of field using the convention NUOPC and purpose Instance.

-Returns with error if the attribute is not present or not set.
+Unless isPresent is provided, return with error if the Attribute is not present.
+The arguments are:

-field The ESMF_Field object to be queried.
+field The ESMF\Field object to be queried.